Applicant declaration and student agreement

 - Any dispute arising out of or in connection with this Student Agreement, or otherwise relating to the performance of this Student Agreement by either party, shall be resolved through the applicable procedures prescribed by the University in the relevant statutes, policies, regulations, and procedures or as otherwise required or permitted by law (for example, under the relevant Student Contract Dispute Resolution Schemes).

-- This Student Agreement comes into force when you accept an offer of study and continues for your period of enrolment (see clause 10.5 of the Admission and Enrolment Regulations), or until you cease to be enrolled (see clauses 11 and 12 of the Admission and Enrolment Regulations) or until the Agreement is terminated under clause 27 above (whichever occurs first).
+- This Student Agreement comes into force when you accept an offer of study, or you accept an enrolment agreement, and continues for your period of enrolment (see clause 10.5 of the Admission and Enrolment Regulations), or until you cease to be enrolled (see clauses 11 and 12 of the Admission and Enrolment Regulations) or until the Agreement is terminated under clause 28 above (whichever occurs first).
 However, certain provisions in this Agreement still continue to apply.
-These include paragraphs 11 to 15 (fees and payment), 19-21 (privacy), 25 (academic integrity), 26 (liability), 28 (disputes), 30 (governing law) as well as this paragraph 29 and any other provisions that by their nature are intended to continue to apply.
+These include paragraphs 9 to 13 (fees and payment), 18-22 (privacy), 26 (academic integrity), 27 (liability), 29 (disputes), 31 (governing law) as well as this paragraph 30 and any other provisions that by their nature are intended to continue to apply.